ames-market/AMES-V5.0/INSTALLATION.rst

 	Note: Pay particular attention to how the conda package manager is used to install various required modules such as numpy.

     	Choice 3: Install standard Python from https://www.python.org/ .
 The optional ‘pip’ is needed to install modules such as numpy.

-	Note: The current study used the Miniconda installer from https://docs.conda.io/en/latest/miniconda.html to install Python (V3) by following the instructions given at TESP website (link: https://tesp.readthedocs.io/en/latest/Installing_Windows_Link.html) at the location C:\Miniconda3
+	Note: The current study used the Miniconda installer from https://docs.conda.io/en/latest/miniconda.html to install Python (V3) at the location
+	C:\Miniconda3

 	Add C:/Miniconda3 to path (python.exe is located at C:\Miniconda3) to recognize Python from cmd (or powershell) else only conda prompt knows Python.